 Take a minute to think about it.
 Are you being honest with yourself?
 You know you should be grateful, but do you feel grateful?
 I could list a million things that I should be grateful, but do I deep down to my core truly feel blessed?
 Those are two different things that in my humble opinion we all struggle with.
 Tomorrow will come and you will fall back into your daily routine, you will fall back to your old ways of not counting your blessings.
 But let’s face it.
 Really, who counts their blessings after all?
 Except when a tragedy hits the person next to you and then bam – EPIPHANY!
 You say to yourself “I am never complaining about so and so again”.
 Well, a week later and you are complaining about your life again and so begins the vicious cycle again.

 The problem lies with the fact that you forget of how grateful you should be.
 As if your history never existed.
 A mere illusion in your mind.
 And so, you see your accomplishments as little specs of dust when in reality they are colossal considering how far you have come.
 But the more you have the more you want.
 And the more you want the more easily you forget.
 This is the era of entitlement.
 You feel entitled to things, and I say why not?
 Feel entitled, but with a dose of gratefulness.
 Not just on Thanksgiving day, but all year around.

 So is There a Cure to Ungratefulness?

 I am afraid not.
-We are bound to be ungrateful and honestly it is hard not to.
-Now, I don't know how it is in other areas of the world, but the Western world, the picture-perfect-materialistic-keeping-up-with-the-Joneses world we all surround ourselves in, being ungrateful is just a part of life.
-As I previously said, nothing wrong with being ungrateful, but let's at least stop pretending we are grateful.
+There are people that are grateful but I do believe we are bound to be ungrateful and honestly it is hard not to.
+In the Western world, the picture-perfect-materialistic-keeping-up-with-the-Joneses world we all surround ourselves in, being ungrateful is just a part of life.
+As I previously said, nothing wrong with being ungrateful, but let’s at least stop pretending we are grateful.
 Real gratefulness exist all throughout the year.

 What are your thoughts?
 Are we overall ungrateful?